ath31st/management_control_system/README.md

 the project scheme has also changed over time.
 Despite the shortcomings and errors (including architectural ones), this is a great experience for me after a year of starting my Java self-study.

+Project status: frozen at the moment of development. a lot of work has been done, maybe it will be continued someday.

 ## Table of Contents

 * [Application 'Management control system'](#management-control-system)